huishenlab/biscuit/docs/barcode_extract.md

 ### Step 1: Add synthetic UMI with synthbar

-`umi-tools` expects both a cell barcode and a UMI.
-At this time, there are no scWGBS protocols that include UMIs;
-therefore, a synthetic barcode must be added to the read with the cell barcode in it. `synthbar` is a tool that can add synthetic barcodes to cells, but for our purposes can also be used to add a synthetic UMI:
+`umi-tools` expects at least a UMI in a read.
+At this time, there are no scWGBS protocols that include UMIs; therefore, a synthetic UMI sequence must be added to the read with the cell barcode in it. `synthbar` is a tool that can add synthetic sequences to cells and, for our purposes, can be used to add a synthetic UMI:
 ```
 synthbar -b AAAAAAAA barcoded_reads_R1.fastq.gz | \
 gzip > barcoded_with_umi_R1.fastq.gz